How the COVID Pandemic and Quarantine May Be Affecting Your Oral Health

 There are a number of articles circulating, mostly from online sources, citing "mask-mouth" as a recent phenomena related to increased use of face coverings to prevent COVID-exposure.
 From the literature, which appears to be primarily anecdotal, "mask-mouth" is a situation where bad breath (halitosis) and increased bacteria formation can result from extensive mask use during the day.

-As a health professional, the last thing I want to do is discourage anyone from wearing something that could potentially spread a serious and deadly virus.
-Furthermore, most medical professionals I know wore masks for much of their day prior to the pandemic (and now wear masks with an even higher level of air restriction) and "mask mouth" should not be a central concern for our patients nor be an excuse to avoid mask wear, particularly in an area where there's a high risk of exposure.
+As health care professionals, the last thing we want to do is discourage anyone from wearing something that could potentially spread a serious and deadly virus.
+Furthermore, many medical professionals wear masks for much of their day prior to the pandemic (and now wear masks with an even higher level of air restriction) and "mask mouth" should not be a central concern for our patients nor be an excuse to avoid mask wear, particularly in an area where there's a high risk of exposure.